 Benchmark was interested in creating a workplace furniture collection inspired by a sense of kinship—each piece should feel related and sit comfortably together, but also serve different functions and have its own unique traits.

 At Rockwell Group, we like to collaborate with partners on products that tell a story, and we thought there was a really interesting dynamic between Benchmark’s simple approach and use of natural materials and our interest in theatrical vibrancy and elegance.

 We believed we could create this “family” of furniture that told a story about wellness and adaptability.
 We started with a very simple question, which was, “What do people need to feel comfortable at work and at home?”
 If there is a trend in workplace design—it’s that wherever we work, whether it’s in an office, a hotel lobby, or at home—it’s that workplaces are personal spaces.

-Adaptability, privacy, and an appropriate sense of scale are key to establishing wellbeing in your personal space.
+Adaptability, privacy, and an appropriate sense of scale are key to establishing well-being in your personal space.
 Transformation is also key.
 Many of the pieces in the collection serve more than one purpose.
-We wanted to create a product that is as good for people’s wellbeing as it is for the planet, so we used the tenets of biophilic design to frame the collection.
-This meant natural materials, colors and textures, rounded profiles, and inviting ergonomic shapes.
+We wanted to create a product that is as good for people’s well-being as it is for the planet, so we used the tenets of biophilic design to frame the collection.
+This meant natural materials, colours and textures, rounded profiles, and inviting ergonomic shapes.